 - Add butter to a large glass bowl then melt in the microwave.
 Add milk and 1 Tablespoon sugar then microwave for an additional 45-50 seconds, stir with a spatula, and take a temperature using an instant read thermometer - we’re looking for 110 degrees.
 Sprinkle in yeast then stir gently and let sit until foamy, 8 minutes.
 (If your mixture does not foam, likely your yeast was old and/or the temperature of the milk mixture was too cool or too warm.)
 Add whisked egg and remaining 1/3 cup sugar then stir gently to combine.

-- Meanwhile, in a another bowl add gluten-free flour blend, baking powder, and salt then stir with a fork to combine.
+- Meanwhile, in another bowl add gluten-free flour blend, baking powder, and salt then stir with a fork to combine.
 Add to wet ingredients in two batches, stirring until flour is just incorporated (small lumps remaining are fine) before adding the next batch.
-Dough should be very soft but not overly sticky.
+Dough should be very soft but not overly sticky - kind of like sugar cookie dough.
 Cover with a tea towel then set somewhere warm to double in volume, 1 hour.
 I use my oven’s “bread proof” setting, though placing the pan on a heating pad set to warm, or placing in a warm sunny spot will also work.
 Your dough may not rise if it's not in a warm enough spot.

 - Combine sugar and cinnamon from filling recipe in a small bowl then set aside.
 Spray a 9” pie plate with nonstick spray then set aside.